There's no need to feel alone

 It can be easy to lose hope and become despondent.
 If you find you feel depressed for a long time, or that you feel worse, do seek help.
 Talk to your GP about treatment options which include medication, lifestyle changes and talking therapy.

 It can be helpful to try and talk about how you’re feeling.
-You can book a call with our counselling and wellbeing officer, Ian Younghusband, who has a spinal cord injury.

 Look after your mental health